gajohn07/gajohn07/README.md

 - 🏦 I'm currently a student a Wayne State College

-- 📚 I’m studing CIS/Cyber Security/ Networking
+- 📚 I’m studying CIS/Cybersecurity/ Networking

 - 🤔 Currently learning HTML/CSS and C++

-- 👨🏻‍💻 Love figureing out problems
+- 👨🏻‍💻 Love solving problems

 - 🧠 I like to learn something new